cohoe/workstation/README.md

   * Well, maybe.
 It works on seefra after resetting xscreensaver config and disabling xfce-power
 * VBox keyboard shortcut for guest additions.
 * VBox template for W7 seamless.
-* NVM should use jq to find latest version

 ### System Specific
 * fstab